stefanprodan/eks-hpa-profile/README.md

 EOF
 ```

-You'll use the managed nodes for cluster add-ons(CoreDNS, KubeProxy) and for the horizontal pod autoscaler metrics
+You'll use the managed nodes for cluster add-ons(CoreDNS, KubeProxy) and for the HPA metrics add-ons:
-add-ons(Metrics server, Prometheus, Prometheus metrics adapter).
+* [Prometheus](https://github.com/stefanprodan/eks-hpa-profile/blob/master/monitoring-system/prometheus.yaml) - scrapes pods and stores metrics
+* [Prometheus metrics adapter](https://github.com/stefanprodan/eks-hpa-profile/blob/master/monitoring-system/prometheus-adapter.yaml) - queries Prometheus and exposes metrics for the Kubernetes custom metrics API
+* [Metrics server](https://github.com/stefanprodan/eks-hpa-profile/blob/master/monitoring-system/metrics-server.yaml) - collects pods CPU and memory usage and exposes metrics for the Kubernetes resource metrics API

 You'll use Fargate for the demo application [podinfo](https://github.com/stefanprodan/eks-hpa-profile/tree/master/demo/podinfo),
-note that only the pods deployed in the `demo` namespace with a `scheduler: fargate` label will be running as Fargate tasks.
+note that only the pods deployed in the `demo` namespace with a `scheduler: fargate` label will be running on Fargate.

 ### Create a GitHub repository